basheer66/Uncap-srt-files/README.md

 # Uncap-srt-files
 Uncap any translation file.
-Capitalize all first character in a line of text (subtitle). simple tool.
+Capitalize all first characters in a line of text (subtitle). simple tool.